-□ The key of lidar design is the understanding of physical interactions and processes involved, the lidar simulations, and the choices of lidar type, configuration, arrangement, hardware and software to meet the measurement goals (subject, accuracy, precision, resolution, coverage).

-The basic procedure of lidar design includes

-(1) Study of physical interactions, processes, and spectroscopy to find their applications in the lidar remote sensing.

-(2) Choice of what type of lidar to use, based on measurement objectives and requirements (subject, accuracy, precision, resolution, reliability, stability, operation difficulty, etc).

-(2) Choice of what kind of wavelength, bandwidth, and diurnal coverage to use, based on potential return SNR, available hardware, etc.

-(3) Choice of what kind of laser, frequency control, receiver, detector, filter, and DAQ to use, based on measurement requirements, available hardware, etc.

-(4) Design the lidar system based on above choices, and run simulations or basic tests or prototypes to predict the lidar performance.
+- ☐ The key of lidar design is the understanding of physical interactions and processes involved, the lidar simulations, and the choices of lidar type, configuration, arrangement, hardware and software to meet the measurement goals (subject, accuracy, precision, resolution, coverage). - ☐ The basic procedure of lidar design includes - (1) Study of physical interactions, processes, and spectroscopy for their applications in the lidar field.
+Study of lidar principles and technologies. - (2) Choice of what type of lidar to use, based on measurement objectives and requirements (subject, accuracy, precision, resolution, reliability, stability, operation difficulty, etc). - (3) Choice of what kind of wavelength, bandwidth, and diurnal coverage to use, based on potential return SNR, available hardware, etc. - (4) Choice of what kind of laser, frequency control, receiver, detector, filter, and DAQ to use, based on measurement requirements, available hardware, etc. - (5) Design the lidar system based on above choices, and run simulations or basic tests or prototypes to predict the lidar performance.